OpenSecuritySummit/oss2018/content/outcomes/product-sessions/Azure-Security-Features.md

 - Resource creation in the Security Center also allows push-button creation of a DevOps project.
 - Security Center subscription is/starts from $15, which is affordable to many.
 - People do not always realize that Security Center is available in Azure.
 They might benefit from knowing this.

+## Next Steps

+1. Tanya (the organizer) to learn more about the features and make a much better demo.
+She will add all new things to Patty the pipeline in DevSlop.
+2. Write Microsoft Docs about each step, or if one exists send feedback.

 ## References
 - **Session page :** •	https://open-security-summit.org/product-sessions/azure-security-features/